-Cost containment has been a central topic in revenue cycle management (RCM) conversations for years now, and the pressures of a pandemic have made it even more important.
+Cost containment has been a central topic in the healthcare revenue cycle management (RCM) conversations for years now, and the pressures of a pandemic have made it even more important.

-COVID-19 has shifted the revenue cycle landscape quickly and dramatically, leaving hospital and health system leaders considering options ranging from alternative approaches to labor to outsourced medical billing.
+COVID-19 has shifted the revenue cycle landscape quickly and dramatically, leaving healthcare leaders considering options ranging from alternative approaches to labor to outsourced medical billing.
 But before healthcare providers should make any decisions, it’s important to understand the challenges they face, as well as the range of options they have in reducing RCM operations costs.

 Revenue cycle operations are facing financial pressures from two different directions.